flatpak/flatpak-docs/docs/extension.rst

   command: foo

 - ``sdk-extensions`` can be used to install extra extensions having an extension point in the parent runtime that has to be installed for the app to build.
 These are similarly made available during build and not in the final flatpak.
+These always follow the branch pattern of the base runtime (see above).

 .. code-block:: yaml